 Creeping jenny is a hardy plant that will thrive in full sun or shade.
 Purchase plants from nurseries in the spring and choose a site, in the shade or sun that drains well.

-Space these plants two feet apart, as they grow rapidly to fill in empty areas.
+Space these plants 2 feet apart, as they grow rapidly to fill in empty areas.
 Do not plant creeping jenny unless you are prepared to deal with its rapidly spreading habit.

 Care of Creeping Jenny Ground Cover